-Written by Ryan on Wednesday the 7th of March 2018.
+Written by Active Minds on Wednesday the 7th of March 2018.

 Young onset dementia is defined by the age at which someone develops the disease, with people younger than 65 being classed as young onset dementia patients.
 However, this age is merely a marker, and bears no biological significance.
 It essentially means a person has developed the disease prior to retirement, thus being termed as ‘young onset dementia’, or occasionally ‘working-age dementia’.

 Young onset dementia makes up 5% of dementia cases in the UK, roughly 42,000 people, and whilst the disease is essentially the equivalent of dementia in older people, there are some notable differences.
 For example, young onset dementia is more likely to be hereditary, with about 10% of cases inherited from parents.
 Similarly, a younger person is more likely to develop a rarer form of dementia than an older person who is living with the disease.

 What are the causes of young onset dementia?

 As with late onset dementia, the causes for the disease are similar, though they may progress at different rates and cause different symptoms, e.g. balance, co-ordination and movement are much more likely to be affected in young onset dementia.

 Alzheimer’s – This is the most common type of dementia in younger people, affecting roughly 30 to 35% of young onset cases.
 Interestingly, younger people are more likely to develop more unusual forms of the disease in which memory loss is not so prominent, but issues with vision, speech and behaviour are affected first.